 Jewish-Aramaic literature began to slowly grow in prominence after the destruction of the Temple by Vespasian and Titus in 70 AD.
 The center of Judaism moved from Jerusalem to a central Israel city called Yavneh.
-This was directly influenced by the Romans.
-Yavneh was one of many cities whom the Romans moved those who had surrendered.(25)Gedaliah Alon.
-The Jews in their Land in the Talmudic Age.
-Jerusalem: The Magnes Press.
-1980.
-Pg.
-97 This city was of particular interest because this is the place where Johanan Ben Zakkai was placed and began his leadership to rebuild the Jewish identity.
-His influence was felt both in the Jewish Middle-East and abroad.
+This city was directly influenced and controlled by the Romans–one of the places where the Romans transferred those who had surrendered.25 Yavneh was of high importance because this was where Johanan Ben Zakkai began his leadership.
+His contribution was integral to the rebuilding of the Jewish identity after the destruction of the Temple.
+The influence of this sage was felt both in the Jewish Middle-East and abroad.

 Jewish-Greek literature did not follow the same pattern.
 Publication and distribution of Jewish-Greek literature was hardly existent.
 Neither is there any indication of a formal Jewish-Greek structure of religious life or leadership hierarchy.
 This never developed.
 It is also remarkable that there are so few pieces of Jewish-Greek poetry or literature about the loss of the Temple from the first or second-century.